 The institution identification (IID) serves in Switzerland & Liechtenstein for the identification of institutions participating in the SIC & euroSIC system.

-An IS (inpayment slip) refers to the red pay-in slip used by PostFinance in Switzerland, with which money can be transferred to a Post account.
+An IS (inpayment slip) refers to the red payment slip used in Switzerland, with which money can be transferred to an account.